ojilles/jilles.net/_posts/2006-05-19-google-tests-new-feature.md

 <a title="Nice stats" href="{{site.baseurl}}/wp-content/google%20test%203.JPG"><img width="128" height="85" id="image31" alt="Nice stats" src="{{site.baseurl}}/wp-content/google%20test%203.thumbnail.JPG" /></a>

-Some of this has implications though: bq. <a href="http://www.google.com/support/bin/answer.py?answer=26654&topic=1593">How is my Search History stored?</a>
+Some of this has implications though:

+    <a href="http://www.google.com/support/bin/answer.py?answer=26654&topic=1593">How is my Search History stored?</a>
     Personalized Search stores your search history on Google servers, which means you can view your history and get personalized search results on any computer.